-It may be more difficult to read non-verbal communication and assess this part of functioning.

-Technology and related disruptions used in services may interfere with communication or prevent services from occurring.

-As with any information transmitted via technology, telehealth communications are vulnerable to being hacked or intercepted.
+- It may be more difficult to read non-verbal communication and assess this part of functioning. - Technology and related disruptions used in services may interfere with communication or prevent services from occurring. - As with any information transmitted via technology, telehealth communications are vulnerable to being hacked or intercepted. - Depending on age, developmental level, and diagnosis, telehealth may not be appropriate or as effective as in-person services.